lucapette/website/content/writing/my-programming-principles.md

 I'll get some answers to these questions so that I can draw a basic map to look around the codebase.
-I often repeat the process a few times before I start making any change.
+I often repeat the process a few times before I start making any changes.

-What I like the most about this principle is how trivial it sounds when I describe it and how helpful it is when I use it.
+What I like the most about this principle is how trivial it sounds when I describe it, and how helpful it is when I use it.

 ### Facts > Assumptions

 I often say:

-> Common sense is not so common
+> Common sense is not so common.

-It is common sense facts are much more relevant that assumptions, isn't it?
+It is common sense that facts are much more relevant than assumptions, isn't it?
 Well, I've been bitten by the wrong assumption many many times.

-For example, most of the bugs I have ever fixed were an effect of miscommunication which is nothing more than two parties assuming what something means without fact-checking they agree.
+For example, most of the bugs I've ever fixed were the result of miscommunication where two parties assumed what something meant without checking if they agreed.
 Fixing a bug is aligning the code with the facts.

 It's not a coincidence I'm mentioning bugs right now.
 This principle guides my debugging sessions.
-It goes like this: I read a piece of code, I know there's a bug there.
-If I can't find the bug just by looking, the principle comes to
+It goes like this: I read a piece of code, I know there's a bug in there.
+If I can't find the bug just by looking, this principle comes to
-rescue: somewhere in the list of facts I know about this piece code there's at least one thing I'm considering fact but it's actually an assumption.
-Then I move up one abstraction layer, I start debugging my facts which can have any of these outcomes:
+rescue: somewhere in this piece of code there's at least one thing I'm considering a fact – but it's actually an assumption.
+So I move up one abstraction layer, I start debugging my facts, which can have any of these outcomes:

 - I find the "fake fact".
-Often I immediately find the bug too.
+Often I immediately find the bug, too.
 Especially when I was the author of the code I'm reading.
 It's kind of obvious in a way.
 The bug was there precisely because I thought the code I wrote did X while in reality it did Y.
 - All the facts are true.
-It means I have to go down one layer again, expand the search, collect more facts, then up to start debugging the facts again.
+It means I have to go down one layer again, expand the search, collect more facts, then go back up to start debugging the facts again.

-I apply this principle to performance improvement as well.
-Early in my career, I had the tendency to guess what made, say, an endpoint slow.
+I apply this principle to performance improvements as well.
+Early in my career, I had a tendency to guess what made, say, an endpoint slow.
 Sometimes I even changed something without measuring.
-When I think about it now, it makes me smile and go "oh how young I was back then!".
-The guessing game was stimulating but I had to abandon it because the facts (ah!) were showing me it was a waste of time.
-I was wrong pretty often and, not only that, I also often found the results of my benchmarks so counter-intuitive I could only conclude that the best approach is to measure everything.
-Now I don't even ask myself what makes some code slow.
+When I think about it now, it makes me smile and go "Oh, how young I was back then!".
+The guessing game was stimulating, but I had to abandon it because the facts (ah!) were showing me that it was a waste of time.
+I was wrong pretty often.
+Moreover, I often found the results of my benchmarks so counter-intuitive that I could only conclude that the best approach is to measure everything.
+Now I don't even ask myself what makes a piece of code slow.
 I measure everything, I want the facts.

 ## Starting from scratch

-Since it's less common, I feel privileged (or unlucky.
-It depends on the day honestly) I have been in charge of brand new, multi-year, projects many times in my career.
-These projects were all different, they involved each time a different team and a different company.
-But the fact I had to start from scratch in all of them has given me the opportunity to try things out and see what worked and what didn't.
+Since it's less common, I feel privileged (or unlucky, it depends on the day honestly) that I've been in charge of brand new, multi-year, projects many times in my career.
+These projects were all different, they involved a different team and a different company every time.
+But the fact that I had to start from scratch in all of them gave me an opportunity to try things out and see what worked and what didn't.
 The following principles are my favourite parts of what worked.